danielpersia/danielpersia.github.io/_pages/translations.md

 ![](/images/PenguinBookBrazilianShortStories.jpg)

-"The Man Who Knew Javanese" by Lima Barreto
+"The Man Who Knew Javanese" by Lima Barreto.
+In [*The Penguin Book of Brazilian Short Stories*](https://www.penguin.co.uk/books/457968/the-penguin-book-of-brazilian-short-stories/9780241678350), edited by Padma Viswanathan and Daniel Hahn.
+Penguin Classics.
+Forthcoming 2027.

 Spanning 150 years of Brazilian history, these stories are a thrilling cross-section of a diverse short story culture.
 Ranging from luscious avant-garde writing by Clarice Lispector to realist wit by Machado de Assis, *The Penguin Book of Brazilian Short Stories* takes in wild humour, heart-breaking drama, the legacy of slavery, the influence of waves of immigration, and a surprising preponderance of ants.
 Ethnicity, family and loyalty collide in Chico Buarque’s 'The Cousins from Campos'; and a man who absolutely does not know Javanese builds a career as a translator in Lima Barreto’s 'The Man Who Knew Javanese'.